To Top

 Comments may contain spoilers

-Black Tears, by L Sprague de Camp and Lin Carter published here for the first time.
+Black Tears, by L. Sprague de Camp and Lin Carter, is published here for the first time.

-The Devil in Iron by Robert E Howard was first published in Weird Tales in 1934, copyright 1934 by Popular Fiction Publishing, Co.
+The Devil in Iron was first published in Weird Tales for August, 1934; copyright 1934 by Popular Fiction Publishing Co.
+It was reprinted in Conan the Barbarian.

-The Flame Knife was first published in Tales of Conan in 1955, copyright 1955 by Gnomr Press.
+The Flame Knife was first published in Tales of Conan, N.Y.: Gnome Press, 1955; copyright 1955 by Gnome Press.

 Added: 30-Jul-2019